 “One small step for man, one giant leap for mankind,” Armstrong proclaimed to the world.

 In later years, he was a professor of aerospace engineering and remained a dedicated advocate for NASA until his death.

 Brian Williams of NBC News described Armstrong as the “last of our modest heroes.”
 He remained a quiet, competent pilot devoted to his country and the space program.

-His partner in the Lunar Landing Module, Buzz Aldrin, described how Armstrong calmly overrode the spacecraft’s autopilot to guide it to a safe landing on the moon.
+His partner in the Lunar Landing Module, Buzz Aldrin, described how Armstrong calmly overrode the autopilot on it to guide it to a safe landing on the moon.
 With only seconds worth of fuel left, Armstrong set the module down, avoiding what Aldrin described as “car-sized” boulders in a terrain pockmarked with craters.

 Armstrong calmly radioed Mission Control, “Tranquility Base here, the Eagle (the lunar module) has landed.”

-He, and all those first astronauts, were test pilots chosen to fulfill President Kennedy’s challenge to put a man on the moon in the decade of the 1960s.
+He and all those first astronauts were test pilots chosen to fulfill President Kennedy’s challenge to put a man on the moon in the decade of the 1960s.
 They did it, barely, with Armstrong and Aldrin setting down on July 20, 1969.